tcweiss/congressional_insiders/README.md

 #### `scrape_house()`

-Congressional stock trades are disclosed in *periodic transaction reports* (PTRs).
+Members of Congress must publish information on their finances in different types of financial disclosure reports; stock trades are disclosed in *periodic transaction reports* (PTRs).
 The House of Representatives publishes them as PDFs [here](https://disclosures-clerk.house.gov/FinancialDisclosure).
-To extract all public stock trades from a report, use `scrape_house()`.
-The only argument is the URL pointing the report (or the path, if you saved the report locally):
+To extract all public stock trades from a PTR, use `scrape_house()`.
+The only argument is the URL pointing the PTR (or the path, if you saved it locally):

 ```
 url <- 'https://disclosures-clerk.house.gov/public_disc/ptr-pdfs/2022/20020393.pdf'